Learn About Our Mission

 Learn how to spot, respond to, and prevent heroin overdose and immediate treatment steps for an effective recovery.

-Like any other drug manufactured from the opium poppy, heroin is not only addictive but interacts with the brain’s chemical environment and progressively alters its chemical processes.
+Like other drugs made from the opium poppy, heroin is addictive.
+It also affects the brain’s chemicals and changes how they work over time.
 Over time, the cumulative effects of heroin place a user at a high risk of overdose.

 Gasp for air.